veddan/rust-htmlescape/README.md

-# A HTML entitiy encoding library for Rust
+# A HTML entity encoding library for Rust
 ## Example usage
-All example presume a `use htmlescape::*;`.
+All example assume a `use htmlescape::*;` is present.

 ```
 let title = "Cats > dogs";